PhD Student, email@example.com

 PhD Student, firstname.lastname@example.org

-Hey, I am Karan, a first-year Ph.D. student in the Aerospace Engineering Dept. at CU.
+Hey, I am Karan, a Ph.D. student in the Aerospace Engineering Dept. at CU.
 I did my undergrad in India and Master’s in Mechanical Engineering at CU Boulder.
-At ARIA Systems group I work on developing theories and algorithms that enable robots to operate safely, robustly, and efficiently in unknown and dynamic environments.
-Currently, I am working on Verifying the safety of complex autonomous systems modeled as neural networks and guaranteeing their safety using Barrier Methods for Safe Autonomy.
-I am also working on Synthesizing high-level strategies for a robotic manipulator operating in the presence of a human using game-theoretic approaches to enable more human-like behavior for robots.
+At ARIA Systems group, I work on developing theories and algorithms that enable robots to operate safely, robustly, and efficiently in unknown and dynamic environments.
+Currently, I am working on Synthesizing high-level strategies for a robot operating in the presence of humans using game-theoretic approaches.
+I have also worked on Verifying the safety of complex systems modeled as neural networks and guaranteeing their safety using Barrier Methods for Safe Autonomy.
 My current research interest includes Formal Methods, Verification and Planning for Autonomous systems, Game Theory, and Control Theory.

 PhD Student, email@example.com

 Hello!
 I’m Robert and I started my Ph.D. in the ARIA Systems Group in Fall 2021.
 After getting my undergraduate degree at MIT, I spent a few years working as a Controls Engineer at the Johns Hopkins University Applied Physics Lab.
 My work there expanded my interests in control theory and encouraged me to delve into research for autonomous systems.
 My research interests include safety verification of systems with unknown dynamics, neural network output verification, and formal synthesis.
 In my spare time, I like rock climbing, kickboxing, and playing with my dog (though I do that when busy too).